-Programs and institutions must maintain records in the areas indicated in the standard, including electronic files, and must have stated policies regarding record keeping, record retention, and reporting.
+Programs and institutions must have stated policies regarding record keeping, record retention, and reporting.
 These policies must conform to the requirements dictated by the laws and regulations affecting the program or institution.
+Reporting must be conducted ethically and in compliance with the law or institutional regulations governing record keeping and reporting.